-Some social divisions exist among Ukrainians and other ethnic minorities.
-While some minority members have fullv integrated into Ukrainian a few societv. communities remain socially segregated.
-For example. most Roma continue to live in isolated communities, experience significant barriers in access to education, healthcare, and social services, and regularly face discrimination, violence, and poverty.
+Ukrainian society, a few communities remain socially segregated.
+For example, most Roma continue to live in isolated communities, experience significant barriers in access to education, healthcare, and social services, and regularly face discrimination, violence, and poverty.

 Ukraine's legal framework has historically protected the cultural, linguistic, and religious identity of all ethnic groups.
-In late 2017, however, the government adopted a new law restricting the use of minority languages in schools (see p.
-1 of Language and Communication), prompting criticism from minority groups.
-Moreover, police and the judicial system often fail to protect minorities from violence and discrimination, leaving some groups increasingly vulnerable to harassment.
-Tatars and members of other minority ethnic groups living in Russian-occupied Crimea are vulnerable to heightened levels of violence such as killings and abductions by Russian authorities, suppression of their native languages, and denial of their religious and economic rights.
+In late 2017, however, the government adopted a new law restricting the use of minority languages in schools (see Language and Communication), prompting criticism from minority groups.
+Moreover, police and the judicial system often fail to protect